-In one set of experiments, an example of which is shown in Fig. 2(d), we tune the erasure error rate while keeping the coherence time of the atoms fixed.
-In order to controllably vary the erasure loss rate, we can intentionally introduce an error in our atom initialization, which is equivalent to a noise model where atoms are lost during the experiment.
+error in our atom initialization, which is equivalent to a noise model where atoms are lost during the experiment.
 Any atoms not initialized in the correct hyperfine ground state are removed from the optical lattice and do not contribute to the estimate of the accumulated phase difference.
-On average $N_0$ atoms are loaded in each experiment before initialization.
-The average number of atoms participating in phase estimation is used to derive the probability of an erasure error, i.e, $q = \langle N \rangle / \langle N_0 \rangle$ .
+On average N_0 atoms are loaded in each experiment before initialization.
+The average number of atoms participating in phase estimation is used to derive the probability of an erasure error, i.e., $q = 1 - \langle N \rangle / \langle N_0 \rangle$.

 In another set of experiments, an example of which is shown in Fig. 2(e), we intentionally induce decoherence of the atomic superposition while holding the erasure rate steady.
-This is achieved by detuning the wavelength of the optical lattice away from the "magic wavelength" [31] to induce an inhomogenous lattice light shift as the atoms experience different lattice trap depths due to their finite radial temperature, resulting in a dephasing of the ensembles.
-The strength of effective decoherence is then measured using Ramsey fringe contrast, i.e., q = 1 - C.
+This is achieved by detuning the wavelength of the optical lattice away from the "magic wavelength" [28] to induce an inhomogeneous lattice light shift as the atoms experience different lattice trap depths due to their finite radial temperature, resulting in a dephasing of the ensembles.
+The strength of effective decoherence is then measured using Ramsey fringe contrast, i.e., q = 1 - C. By artificially introducing noise, we can isolate the salient differences between the various types of noise and directly compare to theoretical predictions.

-In Fig. 2(f), we plot the Allan deviation, experimentally calculated using a jackknifing technique [39, 40], from the ellipses in Figs. 2(d) and (e).
+In Fig. 2(f), we plot the Allan deviation, experimentally calculated using a jackknifing technique [36,37], from the ellipses in Figs. 2(d) and 2(e).
 In Fig. 2(g), we plot the extracted differential instability of the clock comparison against the error rates for dephasing and erasure errors.
 We observe that the measured instabilities are consistent with the scalings predicted by the lower bounds on Fisher information given by Eqs.
-(4) and (5).
+(3) and (4).

-Several recent optical lattice clock experiments have already implicitly taken advantage of erasure errors by demonstrating atom-atom coherence times significantly exceeding the lifetime of atoms [34, 38].
+Several recent optical lattice clock experiments have already implicitly taken advantage of erasure errors by demonstrating atom-atom coherence times significantly exceeding the lifetime of atoms [31,35].
 Future experiments could benefit by engineering erasure conversion of errors due to lattice Raman scattering and spontaneous emission.
-While Fig. 2(g) appears to promise dramatic improvements in fractional instability by converting depolarizing errors into erasure errors for high error rates q > 0.5, it is important to note that this high error regime is not where clocks typically operate, and furthermore that the bounds shown in the figure and given by Eqs.
-(4)and (5) are for a fixed interrogation time $T_c$ .
-In reality, $T_c$ should always be adjusted to minimize the clock instability for a given type of error and error rate.
-For a QPN-limited, zero-dead-time differential clock comparison subject to depolarization errors with an exponential decay in contrast C with rate $\Gamma_d$ , $C = C_o e^{-T_c \Gamma_d}$ , it can be shown that converting all depolarizing errors into erasure errors and re-optimizing the interrogation time results in at most a factor of $\sqrt{2}$ reduction in instability.
+While Fig. 2(g) appears to promise dramatic improvements in fractional instability by converting dephasing errors into erasure errors for high error rates q > 0.5, note that this high error regime is not where clocks typically operate, and furthermore the bounds shown in the figure and given by Eqs.
+(3) and (4) are for a fixed interrogation time T_c .
+In reality, T_c should be adjusted to minimize the clock instability for a given type of error and error rate.
+For a QPN-limited, zero-dead-time differential clock comparison subject to dephasing errors with an exponential decay in contrast C with rate Γ , $C = C_o e^{-\Gamma T_c}$, converting all dephasing errors into erasure errors and reoptimizing the interrogation time results in at most a factor of $\sqrt{2}$ reduction in instability.
 For finite dead times, the improvement in instability can be larger, as erasure errors enable longer interrogation times without significant degradation in instability.
-For a QPNlimited clock comparison in the limit of long dead times $T_d \gg 1/\Gamma_d$ , the reduction in instability from complete erasure conversion for optimized coherent interrogation times asymptotically approaches 2.
+For a QPN-limited clock comparison in the limit of long dead times $T_d \gg 1/\Gamma$, the reduction in instability from complete erasure conversion for optimized coherent interrogation times asymptotically approaches 2.

-Discussion.-In this work, we discuss erasure errors in the context of quantum sensing.
+Discussion-In this Letter, we discuss erasure errors in quantum sensing.
 We relate the metrological gain for erasure qubits with the saturation of Fisher information.
 We also discuss erasure errors in atomic clocks and experimentally demonstrate the different ways by which general errors and erasure errors affect the clock stability.